The Untamable Tongue

 Blessing or cursing

 Next, James reworks this picture of man’s wickedness by adding some even darker hues (v.
 9).
-The same man who employs the tongue to destroy also uses it to bless God.
+The same man who employs the tongue to destroy may also use it to bless God.
 So, besides being cruel, he is false and deceptive.
 When it suits him to seem religious, he will intone words that make him look like a saint.
 But as soon anyone stands in his way or makes him feel the pinch of opposition or criticism, he casts off pious pretense and stands forward in his true character as a vindictive sinner.
 He takes his tongue out of its velvet sheath, where it could only speak words of blessing, and uses it as a steel sword to slash and strike his enemy with injurious words, words of cursing rather than blessing.
 Such a man in his essence is a hypocrite.
 All the evidence needed to convict him of hypocrisy is furnished by his tongue.

 But, sad to say, we are so accustomed to bless and curse with the same tongue that we do not see the glaring self-contradiction.
 If we bless God, how can we curse a man?
 Man is God’s creature made in God’s image (v.
 9).
 There is consequently so much value inherent in one soul that when we look upon a wicked man, or a man we think is wicked, we should desire only his salvation, preserving his soul from eternal destruction.
 However wicked a man may be, he is not beyond hope of redemption until he dies.
 When we curse a man, we become, as it were, cheerleaders for the destruction of his soul.